 - Interpretive Services provided comprehensive, in-person and telephonic translation and interpretation services for patients and family members who received medical treatment at any of the NorthShore facilities.
 NorthShore provided over \$4 million worth of interpretive services. - NorthShore is one of the partners in a Value Based Contract that served the Medicaid population managed in partnership by Meridian Health Plan.
-NorthShore coordinated care and the quality programs designed to improve access and ensure high quality care for a Medicaid population.
-NorthShore coordinates care and the quality programs designed to improve access and ensure high quality care for a Medicaid population of approximately 6,000 patients annually. - NorthShore's certified application counselors assisted patients and the public with questions about enrollment in the insurance exchange (Affordable Care Act/Insurance Exchange Enrollment).
+NorthShore coordinated care and the quality programs designed to improve access and ensure high quality care for a Medicaid population of approximately 6,000 patients annually. - NorthShore's certified application counselors assisted patients and the public with questions about enrollment in the insurance exchange (Affordable Care Act/Insurance Exchange Enrollment).